JS-goose/template-generator/enhanced-email-prompt.md

 - Focus on the content provided, do not reference RSS feed items unless specifically included

 **Structure:**
-1. Personal greeting (use "Hi" or "Hello" - never use "Dear" as it's too formal for business emails)
+1. Personal greeting (use "Hi" or "Hello" - NEVER use "Dear" as it's too formal for business emails)
 2. Brief introduction about the update
 3. 6-8 bulleted features with business impact
 4. Appropriate call-to-action